 Grilled Flank Steak with a Delicious Chimichurri Sauce

 When we first moved to Philadelphia, we lived in Center City for a few months while looking for a house.
-The location was perfect for dining out and I enjoyed one of my favorite meals at a restaurant called Fork.
+The location was perfect for dining out, and I enjoyed one of my favorite meals at a restaurant called Fork.

-Last night we had some friends from Utah visit and I needed to make a meal in a hurry with ingredients on hand.
+Last night, some friends from Utah visited, and I needed to make a meal in a hurry with ingredients on hand.
 I pulled out a flank steak from the freezer and did a little research on Chimichurri Sauce.

 What I did have was white wine vinegar, real Sherry, and a bunch of cilantro.
 Since I didn't want to run to the store for all the necessary ingredients to make a classic Chimichurri Sauce, I adapted.

-Results – a delicious meal, a new recipe, fuel economy.
-I used most of the sauce for a marinade and kept a portion aside for finishing the dish but in Argentina where I think this sauce originated, they serve it in bowls to top grilled foods including meat, chicken, or vegetables.
+A delicious meal, a new recipe, fuel economy.
+I used most of the sauce for a marinade and kept a portion aside for finishing the dish, but in Argentina, where this sauce originated, they serve it in bowls to top grilled foods, including meat, chicken, or vegetables.